 About fifteen minutes passed and Mrs Parker opened the door.
 She indicated to the uniformed officer outside the door that they were ready to proceed.
 Inspector White and Sergeant Moore were contacted and made their way back to the interview room.
 On entering the room, Mrs Parker said, “My client would like to make a written statement.”
 Inspector White acknowledged the request and told Sergeant Moore to provide Brown with a statement form and pen.
 Moore did as he was directed and Brown proceeded to write down his statement.
 After about thirty minutes, Brown stated he was finished and handed the statement to Sergeant Moore who read the statement out loud.

 “I make this statement of my own free will.
 I understand that I do not have to say anything but that it may harm my defence if I do not mention when questioned something, which I later rely on in court.
 This statement may be given in evidence.”

 “About six years ago I was contacted by Mr Carter a co-owner of a local building firm called Carter and Allan.
 He was interested in tendering for council building work and wanted to arrange a meeting to discuss the tendering process.”

-“We arranged to meet in a local restaurant a couple of days later.”
+“We arranged to meet at a local restaurant a couple of days later.”

-“During this meeting Mr Carter asked if there where ways he could increase the chances of his company being awarded work.
+“During this meeting, Mr Carter asked if there were ways he could increase the chances of his company being awarded work.
 I said I would have to think about this and get back to him.
 We finished our meal and discussions and parted company.”

 “Because I had built up large amounts of debt due to a gambling addiction I decided to see how I could take Mr Carter’s question about increasing his chances of getting contracts further and to my advantage.”